 - Chinese conceptions of the nexus between security and development (use of Chinese-language sources essential).

 - Asian conceptions of the relationships between environment and development (use of relevant language sources preferred).

-Professor Goh is the primary supervisor for the following current PhD students at ANU:
+Professor Goh has supervised 18 PhD students.
+Currently, she is the primary supervisor for the following PhD students at ANU: